Frequently Asked Questions

 How do virtual sessions work?

 All sessions are held securely online through a HIPAA-compliant video platform.
 You’ll receive a private link before your appointment, and you can join from a phone, tablet, or computer in a quiet, private space.
-Virtual therapy offers comfort, flexibility, and consistent care — especially for clients in rural areas.
+Virtual therapy offers comfort, flexibility, and consistent care, especially for clients in rural areas.

 What ages do you work with?

 I work with individuals ages 12 and up, including teens and adults.
-For adolescents, I create a safe, supportive space to explore emotions, build coping skills, and strengthen communication — while collaborating with parents when helpful and appropriate.
+For adolescents, I create a safe, supportive space to explore emotions, build coping skills, and strengthen communication, while collaborating with parents when helpful and appropriate.

-Do you offer evening or weekend appointments?
+Do you offer evening appointments?

 What can I expect in a first session?